-Our team of expert mediators and litigators, led by senior associate, Brendan Nyst, is founded on a 40 year history of dispute resolution and a wholesale understanding of the courts.
+Our team of expert mediators and litigators, led by Director, Brendan Nyst, is founded on a 40 year history of dispute resolution and a wholesale understanding of the courts.

 What is defamation?

 If someone publishes something about you that damages your reputation and it has a tendency to cause people to shun, ridicule or avoid you, then by definition of the Defamation Act, you have been defamed.
 The law also says if you have been defamed you are entitled to be compensated for that defamation in damages.